 Yes, a home warranty can be beneficial in covering repair costs when selling a house.
 Home warranties provide coverage for certain systems and appliances in the house, offering protection against unexpected failures.
 It’s important to review the terms and conditions of the warranty and choose a reputable provider to ensure adequate coverage for potential repair expenses.

-Bottom Line: Costly Repairs When Selling a House In Maryland
+Bottom Line: Most Costly Repairs When Selling or Buying a House

 Selling a house in Maryland can be a complex process, and understanding the potential costs of repairs is crucial for a successful sale.
 By being aware of the most expensive repairs that may be required, you can proactively address them and increase buyer interest in your property.